autarky/docs/content/index.md

 # Autarky

-Autarky is a minimalist framework that doesn't hold your hand and doesn't put restrictions on you, aimed at experienced developers or quick learners.
+Autarky is a minimalist PHP framework for self-sufficient programmers.
+It doesn't hold your hand and doesn't put restrictions on you, and is aimed at experienced developers and quick learners.
 It's designed for the perfect balance between flexibility, enabling rapid development, and clean object oriented programming.

 Heavily inspired by Python's Flask, Autarky is a stripped down implementation of all the favourite things from various other PHP frameworks.
-I hope you'll find that it's less invasive, more loosely coupled and less bloated than other frameworks, but still makes it easy to get started quickly.
+I hope you'll find that it's less invasive, more loosely coupled and less bloated than other frameworks, but is still intuitive and makes it easy to get started on new projects quickly.

 > Autarky is currently at version 0.8, which means breaking changes can happen as according to [SemVer](http://semver.org/)'s 4th rule.
 However, the API can be considered relatively stable at this point (february 2015), with the worst breaking changes being classes or config keys renaming.